etwk/blog/content/lists/books.md

 - [ ] The Wind in My Hair: My Fight for Freedom in Modern Iran #must #memoir
 - [ ] Until We Are Free: My Fight for Human Rights in Iran #must #memoir
 - [ ] Reading Lolita in Tehran: A Memoir in Books #memoir #must
+- [ ] Target Tehran: How Mossad Is Using Sabotage, Cyberwarfare, Assassination – and Secret Diplomacy – to Realign the Middle East (Yonah Jeremy Bob, Ilan Evyatar) #history

 ### Japan
 - [ ] The Book of Japanese Folklore: An Encyclopedia of the Spirits, Monsters, and Yokai of Japanese Myth